 Sometimes we are so used to using a tool in a certain way that we miss out on other possibilities.
 Let’s see how this can apply to an e-commerce store.
 In general, we would expect a website aimed at the online sale of goods and services.
 And even though the internet is filled with articles and guides on how to increase online sales in your store, it’s not that easy to sell products like cars online.

 Many car showrooms offer their vehicles locally, thinking they can’t use the web to sell online.
 They often have a website but use it for little more than an online business card, but of course, there are more opportunities than that.

-But how can you do this?
-In this and in the next articles we are going to see how to create an online showcase for a car showroom, which steps you need to take to increase sales and customer interest and ultimately how to improve their navigation through your website and lead them towards the vehicle they need.
+In this and the following two articles, we’ll look at how to create an online showcase for a car showroom, what steps you should take to increase sales and customer interest, and ultimately improve your website’s usability and lead customers towards the vehicle they need.

-So let’s begin from the basics: how do you create an online showcase for your car showroom?
+So let’s begin with the basics: how do you create an online showcase for your car showroom?

 A store which doesn’t sell

-Contrarily to what we may think, it is possible to use an e-commerce store to create a perfectly functional showcase for the vehicles you sell.
+Contrary to what you might think, it is possible to use an e-commerce store to create a perfectly functional showcase for the vehicles you sell.

-Let’s keep on adding all of our vehicles to our catalog in order to create a complete list of what we are offering:
+Let’s keep on adding all of our vehicles to our catalog to create a complete list of what we are offering:

-Once the plugin is installed and activated, we will find ourselves in the settings menu:
+Once installed and activated the plugin, we will find ourselves in the settings menu: